wp-plugins/wp-to-twitter/readme.txt

 * Use apply_filters( 'wpt_tweet_sentence', $tweet, $post_ID ) to pass custom taxonomy Tweet formats - Pending WordPress support for taxonomy meta.
 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]

+= 3.0.6 =

+* Bug fix: missing styles from Twitter feed
+* Bug fix: test whether Tweet is possibly sensitive always returned true
+* New feature: display uploaded images in Twitter feed instead of link to image.
+* New template tag: #longurl# - use to Tweet the unshortened URL for a post.

 = 3.0.5 =

 * Bug fix: Typo in fix for settings update screwed things up.